When Are Business Taxes Due? All the Deadlines You Need To Know About

 April 15th:

-While a six-month extension can also be asked for on this date by filing the Form 4868 for individuals and the Form 7004 for corporations, this doesn’t extend to paying the tax you owe at the time.
-If you require an extension, you need to make an estimate of how much tax you owe for the previous year and make a payment of that estimate by this date.
+However, this doesn't extend to paying the tax you owe at the time.
+If you require an extension, estimate how much tax liability you have for the previous year.
+You'll then make your estimated taxes by this date.

 April 30th:

-Much like the Form 941 before, this is used to report social security tax, income tax, and Medicare tax that has been withheld from your employees’ paychecks, but for the first quarter of this tax year this time.
-Like before, if you have done everything correctly, then you have until May 10th to send this Form.
+The form due is Form 941.
+Much like the Form 941 before, this is used to report Social Security tax, income tax, and Medicare taxes.
+They are withheld taxes from your employees' paychecks, but for the first quarter of this tax year.
+Like before, if you have done everything correctly, then you have until May 10 to send this Form.

 June 15th:

-This is the date where second quarter estimated incomes and self-employment tax payment are due, which are for sole proprietors and pass-through business owners.
-Checks can be sent with a Form 1040-ES to the IRS, or a payment can be made online for these two instances.
+This is the date when the second quarter estimated incomes and self-employment tax payments are due.
+It is for sole proprietors and pass-through business owners.
+You can send a check with a Form 1040-ES to the IRS.
+You can also choose to make a payment online for these two instances.

-C corporations of that tax year must also make a second quarter estimated income payment using a Form 1120-W to estimate the tax and payment through either the mail or online on this date.
+C corporations of that tax year must also make a second-quarter estimated income tax payment using a Form 1120-W.

 July 31st:

-The Form 941 deadline for the second quarter of this tax year.
-This is used to report social security tax, income tax, and Medicare tax that has been withheld from your employees’ paychecks.
-Like before, if you have done everything correctly, then you have until August 10th to send this Form.
+July 31 is the deadline for the Form 941 for the second quarter of a tax year.
+It reports Social Security tax, income tax, and Medicare taxes that have been withheld from your employees' paychecks.
+If you have done everything correctly, then you have until August 10 to send this Form.

 September 15th:

-Any pass-through business entity that requested and was granted a six-month extension on March 15th have now reached the end of their extension on this day and must file a Form 1065 or a Form 1120-S and must supply a Schedule K-1 to shareholders and partners in the business.
+Any pass-through business entity that requested a six-month tax extension on March 15 has now reached the end of its extension.
+Therefore, they must file a Form 1065 or a Form 1120-S. They must also supply a Schedule K-1 to shareholders and partners in the business.

 October 15th:

-Any individual or C corporation that requested and was granted a six-month extension on April 15th have now reached the end of their extension on this day and must file a Form 1040 or a Form 1120.
+Any individual or C corporation that requested a six-month tax extension on April 15 has now reached the end of their extension.
+They must file taxes by submitting a Form 1040 or a Form 1120.

 November 1st:

-The Form 941 deadline for the third quarter of this tax year.
-This is used to report social security tax, income tax, and Medicare tax that has been withheld from your employees’ paychecks.
-Like before, if you have done everything correctly, then you have until November 10th to send this Form.
+The due form is Form 941.
+The Form 941 deadline is for the third quarter of this tax year.
+This is used to report Social Security tax, income tax, and Medicare taxes.
+If you have done everything correctly, then you have until November 10 to send this Form.

 December 15th:

-C corporations of that tax year must also make a fourth quarter estimated income payment using a Form 1120-W to estimate the tax and payment through either the mail or online on this date.
+C corporations of that tax year must also make a fourth-quarter estimated income tax payment using a Form 1120-W.

-For those depositing social security, withheld income tax, and medicare payment on a monthly basis, then you should know that the deadline for these is the 15th of every month throughout the year.
+There's a deadline for those depositing Social Security, withheld income tax, and Medicare tax payments on a monthly basis.
+It is usually due on the 15th day of every month throughout the year.

-Taxes can seem unbearably daunting, especially to those not trained in accounting or knowledgeable about taxes in general.
-However, with this list, we hope that business taxes are just a little bit more manageable for you and your company.
+Business taxes can seem unbearably daunting, especially if you're not trained in accounting or knowledgeable about tax filing in general.
+However, with this list of important tax deadlines, we hope that business tax compliance is just a little bit more manageable for you and your company.
+Remember, understanding these tax deadlines for businesses is the first step toward maintaining good standing and potentially identifying tax savings.

-Our pay stub generator allows you to create pay stubs in a simple and easy-to-use manner.
-Which can help massively in terms of filing taxes.
+Our pay stubs generator enables you to create pay stubs in a simple and user-friendly manner, which can assist with tax filing and managing payroll taxes.

 Frequently Asked Questions

-Yes, businesses can file for an extension if they need more time to prepare their tax returns.
+Yes, businesses can file for a tax extension if they need more time to prepare their tax returns.
 However, this does not extend the time to pay taxes owed.

-The key deadlines vary depending on the type of taxes and the type of business.
-Generally, they include income tax, estimated tax payments, payroll taxes, and sales taxes.
+The key tax deadlines vary depending on the type of federal taxes and the type of business.
+Generally, they include income tax, estimated taxes, payroll taxes, and sales taxes.

-Penalties can include late payment fees, late filing fees, and interest charges on unpaid taxes.
+Penalties can include late payment fees, late filing fees, and interest charges on an unpaid tax bill.
 The specifics depend on the type of tax and the amount owed.

 Payroll tax deadlines vary depending on the frequency of the deposits.
-They can be monthly, semi-weekly, or annually.
+They can be monthly, semi-weekly, or annual.
 Check the IRS guidelines to determine your deposit schedule.

-For corporations, the income tax deadline is typically April 15th or the 15th day of the fourth month following the close of the tax year.
-For partnerships and S corporations, it is usually March 15th or the 15th day of the third month following the close of the tax year.
+For corporations, the taxable income deadline is typically April 15 or the 15th day of the fourth month following the close of the tax year.
+For partnerships and S corporations, it is usually March 15 or the 15th day of the third month following the close of the tax year.

-Visit the IRS website (www.irs.gov) for more information about federal tax deadlines.
+Visit the Internal Revenue Service website for more information about federal tax deadlines.
 For state and local tax deadlines, visit your state's tax agency website.
+To know more about your business taxes, consult a tax professional.

 Create Your Paystub in 2 minutes